-4. Closed Mines
+5. Closed Mines

 Denison's closed mine sites have always been an integral component of the local communities in Elliot Lake, Ontario.
-Denison has continued to engage and update community members through the distribution of a company newsletter, presentations to the City of Elliot Lake town council and site tours (though the latter two initiatives saw postponements due to COVID-19 restrictions in 2020 and 2021).
+Denison has continued to engage and update community members through the distribution of a company newsletter, presentations to the City of Elliot Lake town council and site tours.